 Pick up a map and guide at the Tourist Office.
 A good starting point is the guided walk route, (Circuit du Chat Perché) which you follow with the map and with brass signs on the cat embedded in the pavement.

 The guide takes you around all the major sites, but if you’re pushed for time, take the lower route near the river and these attractions.

 - Between the port and the old city runs the Canal des tanneurs, once an extremely smelly channel used by the tanneries that occupied the cellars of buildings opening straight onto the water.
-It was in one of these tall narrow houses that Louis Pasteur, the scientist who discovered the food preparation process of pasteurisation, was born in 1822.
-The house is now a museum, with the tanning exhibit at ground level and artefacts that include his cot, personal items and cover his research and discoveries in the adjoining museum, La Maison Natale de Pasteur.
+It was in one of these tall narrow houses that Louis Pasteur, the scientist who discovered the food preparation process of pasteurization, was born in 1822.
+The house is now a museum, with the tanning exhibit at ground level and artifacts that include his cot, personal items and cover his research and discoveries in the adjoining museum, La Maison Natale de Pasteur.

 - From here walk up to the Collegiate Church of Notre-Dame.
 Built between 1509 and 1590, its high tower, used as a watchtower for fire and invaders, has become the symbol of Dole.
 It’s a large church with paintings hung in the nave and a magnificent German organ built in 1753 which is one of only 3 in the world.
 Its 3,500 pipes produce the sweetest sound, so try to make one of the many summertime concerts.
 Open daily and free admission.
 In July and August, you can climb the bell-tower for a great view.
 Contact the tourist office to reserve.

 - Place Nationale.
 Right in front of the church, this was the heart of the old town from the 13th century onwards.
 At the other end stands a handsome covered market, built in 1883.